Viewer Rating

 The film focuses on an individual agent's fight against internal corruption within a government espionage agency, emphasizing themes of betrayal and trust without explicitly promoting a specific political ideology.
 Its primary objective is suspense and action, not political commentary.

-The movie includes visible diversity within its ensemble cast, featuring a prominent Black character, but does not engage in explicit race or gender swaps of traditionally white roles.
-Its narrative primarily focuses on a spy thriller plot, portraying its white male protagonist heroically without critiquing traditional identities or centering DEI themes.
+The movie features visible diversity within its supporting cast, but its primary roles do not involve explicit race or gender swaps of traditionally white characters.
+The narrative focuses on a spy thriller plot without explicitly critiquing or negatively portraying traditional identities.

 Mission: Impossible (1996) does not feature any identifiable LGBTQ+ characters or themes.
 The narrative is centered on a spy thriller plot involving Ethan Hunt, and there are no elements within the story that depict or address queer identity in any capacity.